Update March 2020

 Should You Buy This Mower?

 Even though this is a great mower, it doesn’t fit everyone’s garden.
-So to help you understand whether or not it deserves a place in your garden and if you’ll take full advantage of its features, run through the garden factors in the list below:
+So to help you understand whether or not it deserves a place in your garden and if you’ll take full advantage of its features, below I have listed its perfect customer-

 - Your garden is not larger than 250 m²